The information below is subject to change. Sign up to receive email updates and review the most current information.

 Frequently Asked Questions

 When will the migration take effect (the new site launches and the old site goes down)?

-The migration is tentatively scheduled for late October 2020.
+The migration is tentatively scheduled for February 2021.
 We will confirm the date and time when we are closer to launch.